Ryanjlowe/awsdue.tv/content/pinpoint-journeys/engage-users-journey.md

 #### 3. Wait

 Within Pinpoint we give you the facility to perform a "Wait" stage, this means that instead of sending a number of emails concurrently we can specify we want the Journey to continue after a period of time or at a specific time.

-Click on the Plus symbol and chose **Wait**.
+1) Click on the Plus symbol
+2) Choose **Wait**.
+3) Select **Period of Time**
+4) Set the amount of time to **1** hour
+5) Click **Save**

 ![createJourney](/images/aJourney-wait.png)